An invitation to Alexandrov geometry: CAT(0) spaces: Sets with smooth boundary

-\parit{``Only-if'' part.} Assume $K$ is not two-convex.
-Then by Proposition~\ref{prop:two-cove+smooth}, there is a triangle $\trig xyz$ in $K$ which is null-homotopic in $K$, but the solid triangle $\Delta=\Conv\{x,y,z\}$ does not lie in $K$ completely.
-Evidently the triangle $\trig xyz$ is not thin in $K$.
-Hence $K$ is not $\Cat{}{0}$.
+\parit{Only-if part.} Assume $K$ is not two-convex.
+Then by Proposition~\ref{prop:two-cove+smooth}, $k_2(p)<0$ at some point $p\in S$.
+Hence there is a triangle $\trig xyz$ in $K$ that is null-homotopic in $K$, but the solid triangle $\Delta=\Conv\{x,y,z\}$ does not lie in $K$ completely.
+Evidently the triangle $\trig xyz$ is not thin in~$K$.
+Hence $K$ is not $\CAT(0)$.

-\parit{``If'' part.} Since $K$ is simply connected, by the globalization theorem (\ref{thm:hadamard-cartan}) it suffices to show that any point $p\in K$ admits a $\Cat{}{0}$ neighborhood.
+\parit{If part.} Since $K$ is simply connected, by the globalization theorem (\ref{thm:hadamard-cartan}) it suffices to show that any point $p\in K$ admits a $\CAT(0)$ neighborhood.

-If $p\in\Int K$ then it admits a neighborhood isometric to a subset of $\EE^m$.
-Hence the statement follows.